HeaLS - Effects of the implementation of the interdisciplinary topic “Health and Life Skills” in schools

 Potential Impact

-The evaluation may affect further implementation and practice of HLS nationally and globally, and thereby promote pupils’ mental health and academic performance and thus also their future.
+The evaluation may affect further implementation and practice of HLS nationally and globally, thereby promoting pupils’ mental health and academic performance, and thus also their future.

 Financiële details & Tijdlijn